 Brake repair is not optional — your safety depends on it.
 But there are smart ways to keep costs reasonable without cutting corners on quality.

 Do not wait until you hear grinding.
 The squealing stage is the cheapest time to replace your pads.
-Once the pads wear through and start grinding into the rotors, you are adding $100 to $200+ per axle for new rotors on top of the pad cost.
+Once the pads wear through and start grinding into the rotors, you will need new rotors on top of new pads, which adds significantly to the cost.

 Replace pads and rotors together when the rotors are worn.
 Some shops will try to resurface (machine) old rotors to save money.
 This can work if the rotors are still within specification, but rotors that are too thin after resurfacing are more prone to warping and overheating.
 Replacing them gives you a longer-lasting repair.

 Choose an independent shop over a dealership.
-You will typically save 20 to 40 percent on the same repair with the same quality parts.
+You will typically save significantly on the same repair with the same quality parts.
 Independent shops have lower overhead and pass those savings on to you.

 Ask about the parts being used.
 There is a wide range of quality in aftermarket brake parts.
-Cheap economy pads may save you $20 upfront but wear out twice as fast.
+Cheap economy pads may save a few dollars upfront but wear out twice as fast.
 Quality aftermarket pads from brands like Wagner, Bosch, ACDelco, and Centric perform as well as OEM at a fraction of the dealer price.

 Get both axles done when both need it.
 If both the front and rear brakes are due for service, most shops offer a better price for doing both at the same time versus two separate visits.
 It also saves you a second trip.

 Do not skip the brake fluid.
 Brake fluid absorbs moisture over time, which lowers its boiling point and reduces braking performance.
 Most manufacturers recommend a brake fluid flush every 2 to 3 years.
-It is a $100 to $150 service that protects your entire braking system.
+It is a relatively affordable service that protects your entire braking system.

 Front Brakes vs Rear Brakes: What Costs More?